houjer23/Rust-Study-Report/README.md

 * Trying to send message two messages from ArceOS in QEMU with several seconds of delay in between
    * Using Wireshark to capture packages when sending a message
 * Trying to make the input camera images to ArceOS in QEMU
+##  <a name='day22023.9.6'></a>Day 35（2023.9.6）
+* Install ArceOS on Raspberry Pi following [this guild](https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials)
+* Attempting to run shell on Rasberry Pi with ArceOS, but file system needs to be completed in order to run shell on ArceOS
+* Changing the plan to read and write on ArceOS